 Next, test the cables!

+If you don’t have a cable tester, buy one now.
+For example, the Swizz Army Tester from Ebtech costs around $100 and is a great option.
 This versatile tester will check any combination of XLR, Phone, RCA and MIDI cables for shorts, opens, cross-circuits and grounded shields.
 It also checks for intermittent open circuits with a “Reset” button function.

 After you plug in the cable, momentarily press the Reset button you’ll see the “Intermittent” lights go out.
 Then when you wiggle the cable around, any momentary break in the connection will cause the appropriate light to lock to the “on” position.
 Sure beats trying to watch for a light to blink off while you’re attempting to make a cable fail.